wenchengcwc/mcp-selenium/README.md

 ```

 ### find_element
-Find an element on the page.
+Finds an element on the page.

 **Parameters:**
 - `by` (required): Locator strategy
   - Type: string
   - Enum: ["id", "css", "xpath", "name", "tag", "class"]
-- `value` (required): Locator value
+- `value` (required): Value for the locator strategy
   - Type: string
-- `timeout`: Maximum time to wait for element
+- `timeout`: Maximum time to wait for element in milliseconds
-  - Type: integer
+  - Type: number
-  - Default: 10 (seconds)
+  - Default: 10000

 **Example:**
 ```json